CNURobotics/chris_ros_turtlebot2/README.md

 `ros2 launch chris_ros_turtlebot2 turtlebot_bringup.launch.py`
   * Starts the hardware on the Turtlebot2

+`ros2 launch chris_ros_turtlebot2 astra_bringup.launch.py use_sim_time:=False`
   > NOTE: The below launch files are configured to default to use_sim_time:=True
   > For each , add the option to set use_sim_time:=False.
   > The on robot setup, has been modified to do this for you.

+  > NOTE: There is option for Kinect launch, but that camera is not working under Ubuntu 22.04 and ROS 2 humble

 or

 ### Start Gazebo with the desired world model.